This article has been updated from a post originally published on 12/10/15.

 There’s no getting around the fact that oral surgery will involve some level of pain.
-While you will likely feel nothing during surgery due to the anesthesia, in the days post wisdom teeth surgery, you're bound to feel discomfort and your oral surgeon may prescribe painkillers to treat it.
+Thanks to anesthesia, you most likely won’t feel a thing during the surgery itself.
+But you are bound to feel some discomfort afterward and your oral surgeon may prescribe some painkillers for the recovery process.

-Generally, wisdom teeth surgery pain will last three to four days, although it can be as long as a week.
-Per practicing oral surgeon Dr. Joseph Arzadon of Arlington, Virginia, “the length of recovery depends a lot on how badly the wisdom teeth were impacted and how they were erupting.”
-This pain has been described as a dull ache that radiates from the holes where wisdom teeth were, into the jawbone and surrounding gums.
+So, how much pain is normal?
+Generally, wisdom teeth surgery pain will last three to four days, although it can be as long as a week, depending on how the teeth were growing.
+The pain itself has been described as a dull ache that radiates from the holes where wisdom teeth were, into the jawbone and surrounding gums.
 The pain can also be sharp if you accidentally apply pressure to the wounds themselves.
-Left unchecked, it can become very uncomfortable and can produce head and neck pain as well.
-But, it should be easily managed using the prescription painkillers provided by your oral surgeon.

-However, if prescribed pain medications do not work, or if you’re dealing with extreme pain after wisdom teeth removal, talk to your dentist.
-An oral care professional can offer more specific at-home post operative advice.
-He or she can also determine if a more severe problem, like nerve damage or infection, is causing the pain.
+However, if the prescribed pain medications aren’t helping or if you’re dealing with extreme pain after wisdom teeth removal, talk to your dentist.
+An oral care professional can offer more specific at-home post-operative advice.
+They can also determine if a more severe problem, like nerve damage or an infection, is causing the pain.
 If that’s the case, immediate treatment is required.

 Should you see an empty hole after wisdom teeth removal?

 Following wisdom teeth removal, holes will be visible in the back of your mouth.
 These are open wounds that should begin healing immediately after surgery.
-They are partially closed by sutures put in place by the surgeon, and each socket should be filled with a blood clot to protect the bone and nerves at the extraction site, according to the Mayo Clinic.
+They are partially closed by sutures put in place by the surgeon and each socket should be filled with a blood clot to protect the bone and nerves at the extraction site.

-Much of the post wisdom teeth removal home care recommendations revolve around protecting these holes where wisdom teeth were.
-For example, patients are instructed to avoid strenuous exercise, smoking, spitting, and even drinking from a straw because all these activities can potentially pull at the stitches and/or dislodge the blood clot protecting the wound.
+Most post-wisdom teeth removal home care recommendations revolve around protecting these holes where wisdom teeth were.
+For example, patients are instructed to avoid strenuous exercise, smoking, spitting and drinking from a straw because all these activities can potentially pull at the stitches and possibly dislodge the blood clot protecting the wound.

 If the blood clot dissolves before the wound heals or you accidentally dislodge it, you may see the underlying bone and the socket will look empty.
-This is called a "dry socket," and it's a fairly common occurrence during the first week following wisdom teeth surgery.
-While it’s not an emergency situation, dry sockets can exacerbate your pain and leave you more prone to infection, which is a serious issue.
+This is called a "dry socket," and it's a common occurrence during the first week following wisdom teeth surgery.
+While it’s not an emergency, dry sockets can exacerbate your pain and leave you more prone to infection.

-If this happens to you, contact your dentist, as he or she can clean the area and will provide you with tools for at-home care, such as medicated dressings and pain relievers.
+If this happens to you, contact your dentist.
+They can clean the area and provide you with tools for at-home care, such as medicated dressings and pain relievers.

 Is a fever after wisdom teeth removal normal?

-While it's normal to have a low-grade fever after surgery, your body temperature shouldn't be higher than 100 degrees Fahrenheit, the University of Oregon noted.
-It’s vital to keep an eye on any fever after wisdom teeth removal because a fever that exceeds 100 degrees and/or lasts more than a few days after surgery may be a sign of an infection.
+While it's normal to have a low-grade fever after surgery, your body temperature shouldn't be higher than 100 degrees Fahrenheit.
+It’s vital to keep an eye on any fever after wisdom teeth removal because a fever that exceeds 100 degrees and lasts more than a few days after surgery may be a sign of an infection.

-HealthLine lists the following additional signs you’ll want to watch out for, which could indicate a post-surgery infection has formed:
+Healthline notes the following additional signs that a post-surgery infection has formed: